compsocialscience/summer-institute/2022/materials/fgv-dapp/materials-fgv-dapp.md

-# Mateirials SICSS FGV DAPP Brazil
+# Materials SICSS FGV DAPP Brazil

 This doc links to the sources of all the materials used during the SICSS FGV DAPP Brazil 2022.
 Most of the materials are in portuguese.